 Five Steps to Prepare Your Sports Medicine Team for a Major Tournament

-For major sports tournaments the sports medicine team have to be as prepared as the athletes competing in them.
+For major sports tournaments, the sports medicine team has to be as prepared as the athletes competing in them.

 There are 5 major steps to help you achieve success for your athletes and team you represent.

 Work out what the team’s goal is.
 Our sports med team goal was “Help Melbourne University win the Australian University Games”.